-The Prehistory Research Project at Texas State University in San Marcos is the academic branch of GSAR.
+The Prehistory Research Project at the Texas Archeological Research Laboratory at the University of Texas at Austin is the academic branch of GSAR.
 It is dedicated to archaeological research and education regarding the earliest peoples in the Americas.
 The Project works nationally and internationally with much of the local research in the past at the famous Gault Archaeological Site north of Austin which yielded many surprises including:

 • Pockets of intact Archaic deposits dating from 9,000 to 12,00 years ago